 As Kavita became involved with the LGBTQ community, she took her ally role more seriously.
 She had held various committee roles within PFLAG Cleveland, but in 2019 agreed to join the executive board as secretary.
 She also provides communications and social media support for PFLAG Cleveland.
 If you want to reach Kavita, the best way to contact her at: email@example.com.

-Marianne Buccini, At-Large, Assistant to the webmaster & Secretary Emeritus
+Marianne Buccini (she/hers), At-Large, Assistant to the webmaster & Secretary Emeritus

 Marianne M. Buccini, MSW, LISW-S, is a counselor/associate professor at Cuyahoga Community College.
 She has been involved in Safe Zone Ally Training at Tri C, a program that educates students, faculty, staff and administrators about LGBTQ people and prepares them to provide a safe haven for LGBTQ students and employees.

 As an advisory board member for PFLAG Cleveland, she has worked on updating the PFLAG Cleveland brochure and website.
 She represented PFLAG at the AIDS Walk, Cleveland Pride Parade and Festival and several panels at local churches and educational institutions.
 Marianne served on the subcommittee for the Great Lakes PFLAG Regional Conference, held in Cleveland, September, 2013.
 She currently assists with PFLAG Cleveland website updates.

 Marianne also served as a Board Associate for Fortunate Families, a Catholic organization of parents seeking justice for our LGBTQ children within the Catholic Church.

 "Through my volunteer service for PFLAG Cleveland, I have met wonderful people all working for equality for LGBTQ people.
 I look forward to continued service."
 Marianne can be reached at firstname.lastname@example.org.